What did homoousios mean to the Nicene Council?

 One or three Hypostases?

-It began in the second century.
+This controversy began in the second century.
 While the Monarchians said that ‘Father’ and ‘Son’ are two names for the same Person, Logos theology dominated, claiming that the Son is a distinct hypostasis.

 In the third century, while the Sabellians confessed one hypostasis, Origen’s view dominated, teaching three hypostases.

-Later in that century, the Cappadocians taught three equal hypostases but were opposed by Athanasius and the Western pro-Nicenes, who taught one hypostasis.
-(See here)
+Later in that century, the Cappadocians taught three equal hypostases but were opposed by Athanasius and the Western pro-Nicenes, who taught one hypostasis (see here).

-However, in 380, Emperor Theodosius made Western ‘one hypostasis’ theology the State Religion of the Roman Empire.
-(See here)
+However, in 380, Emperor Theodosius made Western ‘one hypostasis’ theology the State Religion of the Roman Empire (see here).

 Related to Homoousios

-One Person => One Substance – All theologians who believed that the Father and Son are a single Person also believed that the Son is homoousios with the Father.
-In this view, homoousios is understood as saying that the Father and Son are ‘one substance’.
-Therefore, like the Father, the Son is eternal and immutable.
+If the Father and Son are a single Person, then they are one substance (homoousios).
+It also follows that the Son, like the Father, is eternal and immutable.
 These theologians included Tertullian, the Sabellians, Paul of Samosata, Alexander, Athanasius, and the Western Church generally.
-[Show More]
+Show More

-Two Persons => Different Substance – But if the Son is a distinct Person, as Origen, Arius, and the Eusebians believed, then the Father alone exists without cause, which implies that the Son’s substance is different from the Father’s.
-At Nicaea, almost all Arians accepted the term homoousios but not as meaning ‘same substance’.
-They had accepted the emperor’s vague explanation of the term.
+But if the Son is a distinct Person, as Origen, Arius, and the Eusebians believed, then the Father alone exists without cause, which implies that the Son’s substance is different from the Father’s.
+At Nicaea, almost all Eusebians (Arians) accepted the term homoousios but not as meaning ‘same substance’.
+They had accepted the emperor’s figurative explanation of the term.

 Ways of understanding the Bible